xaionaro-go/echox/website/content/middleware/redirect.md

 ## HTTPSWWWRedirect Middleware

-HTTPSWWWRedirect redirects HTTP requests to WWW HTTPS.
+HTTPSWWWRedirect redirects http requests to www https.
-For example, http://labstack.com will be redirect to https://www.labstack.com.
+For example, http://labstack.com will be redirected to https://www.labstack.com.

 *Usage*